a-sit/oidc_ida_login/README.md

 - Group creation
 - Automatic redirection from the nextcloud login page to the Identity Provider login page
 - WebDAV endpoints `Bearer` and `Basic` authentication
+- supports login via ID Austria:
+	- removal of special characters in UID
+        - mapping of multiple names to a single displayname in nextcloud
+        - introduce mapping for birthdate

 ## Config